Kent1011/client_information/README.md

 ### Operating System Information

-OS information will show you OS's name and version.
-Notice: web project may not get this information if the browser's user-agent doesn't contain any information of operating system.
+OS information will show you the OS's name and version.
+Notice: Web projects may not get this information if the browser's user-agent doesn't contain any information about the operating system.

 <table>
   <tr>